rrobberobin/GDPAnalyzer/README.md

-Plotting and regressing different countries GDP in relation to country size (area) and population size.
+Plotting and regressing GDP in relation to country size (area) and population size.
 Data from the World Bank